Title IX Office

 3. “Sexual assault” as defined in 20 U.S.C.
 1092(f)(6)(A)(v), “dating violence” as defined in 34 U.S.C.
 12291(a)(10), “domestic violence” as defined in 34 U.S.C.
 12291(a)(8), or “stalking” as defined in 34 U.S.C.
 12291(a)(30).

-Any student, faculty, staff member, or visitor to the campus who has experienced, witnessed or has knowledge of gender-based harassment and/or discrimination, or other forms of sexual misconduct (dating violence, domestic violence, stalking or sexual assault) should report the incident immediately to the Office of Title IX and Clery Compliance (Title IX and Clery Compliance Director, any Clery Compliance Officer or the Campus Investigator) using the Sexual Harassment Reporting Form.
-Reports may also be made to a deputy Title IX coordinator, Police and Public Safety, the director of Student Conduct or the CARE Team.
+Any student, faculty, staff member or visitor to the campus who has experienced, witnessed or has knowledge of gender-based harassment and/or discrimination, or other forms of sexual misconduct (dating violence, domestic violence, stalking or sexual assault) should report the incident immediately to the Office of Title IX using the Sexual Harassment Reporting Form.
+Reports may also be made to Police and Public Safety, the director of Student Conduct or the CARE Team.
 For crimes that are not sexual violence, use the Campus Incident Reporting Form.

 Sexual Harassment Reporting Form Campus Incident Reporting Form